seek-oss/braid-design-system/lib/components/RadioGroup/RadioGroup.migration.md

 # RadioGroup Migration Guide

 A `RadioItem` must be wrapped inside of a `RadioGroup`.
-As part of the migration you should be hoisting the controlled state its handling to [RadioGroup.](https://seek-oss.github.io/braid-design-system/components/RadioGroup).
+As part of the migration, you should be hoisting the controlled state it's handling to [RadioGroup.](https://seek-oss.github.io/braid-design-system/components/RadioGroup).

 ## API Changes